aesgu001/rshell/README.md

 3. The `cd` command will not be executed successfully.

 4. The `git commit -m <message>` command will not be executed successfully.

+5. Appended redirection operators will not perform redirection.

+6. Redirection operators passed in first per command will be recognized as executables, which will not be executed successfully.

 ### ls Bugs/Issues/Limitations